The Chapel of the Cross provides multiple opportunities for youth to live the Baptismal Covenant. With God’s help, I

 Youth Inquirers’ Class and Confirmation

-A preparation program for high school aged students, primarily ninth graders, who learn about our faith as Episcopalians and seriously consider and prepare for making a mature public affirmation of their faith.
+A preparation program for high school aged students, primarily ninth graders, who learn about our faith as Episcopalians and seriously consider and prepare for making a mature public affirmation of their faith through Confirmation.

 Baptized students from sixth grade through college who assist the clergy during worship services, representing and leading the congregation.

 Children in the 3rd grade and older who do not participate in choir are invited to serve as assistants in the Children’s Chapel Program.

 This choir is open to all young people beginning in the third grade and ending with high school graduation.
 The Junior Choir sings for all 9:00 a.m.
 Sunday Eucharists and on other occasions throughout the year such as Ash Wednesday and Christmas Eve.
 Rehearsals are held on Wednesday afternoons from 4:00-5:15, and thirty minutes before services.

 Young people who enjoy reading aloud are invited to serve as lectors during 9:00 AM Sunday services.
 Training is provided.
 Lectors serve in rotation, about once every 6-8 weeks.